 Frequently Asked Questions

-- Where does VoteRiders stand on the voter ID laws/Why doesn’t VoteRiders express an opinion on the voter ID laws?
+Where does VoteRiders stand on the voter ID laws/Why doesn’t VoteRiders express an opinion on the voter ID laws?

-Check with your local, county or state elections board/registrar/clerk NOW to make sure the name and address on your ID are the same as those listed in your voter registration records.
+Visit our Get Your Voter ID page to confirm you have a current, valid, acceptable form of voter ID.
+Also, check with your local, county or state elections board/registrar/clerk NOW to make sure the name and address on your ID are the same as those listed in your voter registration records.

 The short answer is no. There are about 20 million eligible voters who lack unexpired photo ID with their current legal name.

 Read stories about voters who got help from VoteRiders to secure ID and exercise their right to vote.